 SFC's Gaelic Language Plan has been approved by Bòrd na Gàidhlig and outlines how we will contribute to securing the future of Gaelic language in Scotland through our work with colleges and universities and how we will use Gaelic in our corporate identity and administration.

 Strategic support for Gaelic education in the Scottish further and higher education sectors

 In May 2008, SFC published Support for Gaelic education in FE and HE in Scotland (Circular SFC/25/2008) which announced strategic funding for Gaelic education opportunities in further and higher education.

-SFC has recently confirmed its intention to continue to make funds for these purposes available during the lifetime of the current National Gaelic Language Plan.
+SFC continues to make funds available for these purposes during the lifetime of the current National Gaelic Language Plan.
 Reflecting demand for these funds to date and available resources, the budget is currently set at £200,000 per year, across both sectors.